-Sc oring C riteria Points Possible Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 15 Points) 2.
-Cost/Benefit (Up to 16 points): Based on information provided by the applicant, a cost/benefit calculation will be conducted to compare the total project cost to the area of priority land uses treated by the proposed BMP(s).
-Applicant is required to provide 1 : • Ту vpes(s) of BMP(s s) proposed • Nu umber of each E BMP type • To otal drainage are ea(s) contributing to each BMP type ge area(s) that is/are considered priorit d urban, public transportation stations density residential, industrial, o provide geospatial information (thro MP location(s) for the project. ugh ArcGIS and/or Goo gle Earth) that identifies the efits: Based on treatment capacity and B) + (B x 3) + (C x 6) = (up to 12 poin fit will be calculated using the 12 Line Factor Points Available A nt of 1 year, 1-hour event flowrate n priority land uses to the BMP(s) 0 to 1 В nt of 85th percentile, 24-hr design event the ow-impact development (LID) or treatment at 0 to 1.5 С 2/3 point for high capacity systems for filters/biofilters r zero-discharge BMPs 0 to 1 re not expected to calculate the score for question 2 and que on the application materials provided by the onsultant will provide the analysis clude high-capacit /infiltration). y systems (i.e., hydrodynamic separators), filters/biofilters, or zero-dis scharge BMPs (i.e., ctive will the pro (up to 10 points pposed project be in dealing with the r ;) nore visible forms of po llutants, such as a litter and 10 5. \ What oth er BMP types w ere considered for this project?
-Why w as the proposed BMP o hosen?
-(5 points) 5 Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 6 7.
-Project Readiness: The project schedule will be reviewed by the evaluation committee to determine when the proposed BMP will be operational following OCTA Board of Directors approval. (up to 6 points): 6 Less tha 4 - 8 mc n 4 Months onths 3 - 12 months More than 12 months (2 points) (1 point)
+Sc oring C riteria Points Possible he selected BMP(s), including nexus to s) will achieve. (up to 15 Points) transportation pollutar nts, and detail the benefits to 15 conducte oints): Based on information provided the total project cost to the area of prio provide : 16 • Ту pes(s) of BMP( s) proposed • Nu umber of each E BMP type • To otal drainage are ea(s) contributing to each BMP type ge area(s) that is/are considered priori d urban, public transportation stations lensity residential, industrial, • o provide geospatial information (thro BMP location(s) for the project. ugh ArcGIS and/or Goo gle Earth) that identifies the efits: Based on treatment capacity and $B + (B \times 3) + (C \times 6) = (up to 12 poin)$ fit will be calculated using the 12 Line Factor Points Available A nt of 1 year, 1-hour event flowrate n priority land uses to the BMP(s) 0 to 1 В nt of 85th percentile, 24-hr design event th ow-impact development (LID) or treatment at 0 to 1.5 С 2/3 point for high capacity systems for filters/biofilters r zero-discharge BMPs 0 to 1 re not expected to o calculate the score for question 2 and que on the application materials provided by the onsultant will provide the analysis clude high-capacit /infiltration). y systems (i.e., hydrodynamic separators), filters/biofilters, or zero-dis scharge BMPs (i.e., ctive will the pro (up to 10 points oposed project be in dealing with the r ;) nore visible forms of po llutants, such as a litter and 10 5. \ What oth er BMP types w vere considered for this project?
+Why v vas the proposed BMP o hosen?
+(5 points) 5 6.
+F roposed BMP performance efficiency a apacity, etc. (up to 6 points) nd/or effectiveness, inc luding pollutant capture, 6 7.
+F project schedule will be reviewed by the perational following OCTA Board of Dir 6 Less tha 4 - 8 mc n 4 Months onths 8 - 12 months More than 12 months (2 points) (1 point)

 Secondary Attributes: Will the proposed project provide any benefits beyond water quality improvement (i.e., water use efficiency, public awareness, flooding control, recreation, habitat, sustainability)? (up to 5 points) 5 9.
 What is the methodology for measuring pollutant reduction before and after the BMP is implemented?
-How frequently will monitoring and performance assessment occur? (up to 10 points) 10 Provide an O&M plan for the lifespan of the proposed project.
-Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 15 100 11.
+How frequently will monitoring and performance assessment occur? (up to 10 points) 10 10.
+Provide an O&M plan for the lifespan of the proposed project.
+Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 15 - 100 11.
 BONUS: Are local matching funds in excess of the 20% minimum cash being proposed?
 If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) 5